-I paint greatly enlarged compositions of small natural forms, mostly fruits and flowers.
+I paint greatly enlarged compositions of small natural forms, mostly fruits, and flowers.
 They then become monumental and dramatic demanding close examination.
 They refuse to be ignored because I use high contrasts and intense colors and focused on the unusual shapes of the shadows on the leaves and petals.
 Often I make the deep dark negative shapes between the leaves and petals the most interesting parts of the painting.
 My paintings hang on the walls of the places people live, work and play, becoming part of their own life and history.
 My greatest pleasure is talking with someone who has lived with a painting I have made and tells me how they continue to find meaning and enjoyment with the artwork.